-One of the biggest mistakes homeowners make is to install carpeting down in the finished basement in an effort to warm up the space.
+One of the biggest mistakes homeowners make is to install carpeting down in the finished basement to warm-up space.
 The problem with carpeting is, it can easily trap moisture and is susceptible to mold and mildew.
-If you want the warmth and softness downstairs, better to throw down some large area rugs.
+Suppose you want the warmth and softness downstairs, better to throw down some large area rugs.
 Make sure not to spend a fortune on these rugs as you’ll most likely have to replace them every few years.

-Given the fact that hardwood floors are somewhat expensive and susceptible to moisture, installing hardwood floors in your basement can be tricky.
+Given that hardwood floors are somewhat expensive and susceptible to moisture, installing hardwood floors in your basement can be tricky.

 Finishing your basement can add a lot of extra living space as well as value to your home.
-Just be sure you follow these guidelines so you end up with a floor that is suitable for the space.
+Just be sure you follow these guidelines, so you end up with a suitable floor for space.